 - Other final expenses

 Your beneficiary will receive a cash benefit upon your death.
-Since the funeral home is not your beneficiary, there is no rule how the money will be used.
+Since the funeral home is not your beneficiary, there is no rule on using the money.

 The death benefit can be used for your final expenses or on anything your beneficiary sees fit.
 There is no restriction on how the benefit payout will be spent.